How to Scan Computer for Viruses

 Do I need antivirus software on macOS?

-While macOS has built-in protections, it’s not immune.
+While macOS has built-in protections, its not immune.
 Mac-targeted malware is increasing.
 Use a reputable antivirus tool (e.g., Bitdefender, Malwarebytes) for added security, especially if you share files with Windows users or download software from unofficial sources.

-What should I do if a virus can’t be removed?
+What should I do if a virus cant be removed?

 If malware resists removal: